Need some support where you live?

 Living independently can be difficult, especially if it’s your first time, or if you haven’t had a home of your own for some time.
 You might want support in practical things, for example because you are having problems with rent, benefits or arrears, or need help with budgeting and other skills.
 You might need someone to talk to about personal stuff, or to contact other services that can help you.

-If you need some help, for example understanding letters you have been sent, filling in forms, applying for benefits or sorting out bills, call in at Castlegate or CAB and speak to a worker.
-They can also help with your legal rights, debt problems etc. Usually the sooner you deal with things, the quicker and easier it is to sort out, but even if you have left it a long time, it is still worth getting help.
+If you need some help, for example understanding letters you have been sent, filling in forms, applying for benefits or sorting out bills Citizens Advice York (CAB) can help.
+They also help with your legal rights, debt problems etc. Usually the sooner you deal with things, the quicker and easier it is to sort out, but even if you have left it a long time, it is still worth getting help.

-As well as help from Castlegate and CAB, there are also workers from tenancy support schemes who can help you longer term to get yourself on the right track and manage things for yourself.
+There are also workers from tenancy support schemes who can help you longer term to get yourself on the right track and manage things for yourself.
+See below.

 York Housing Assocation Homeless Prevention Service run drop-in sessions for anyone needing tenancy support (not just their own tenants) at West Offices, Bell Farm, Acomb and Lindsay Avenue.
 Ring for times of sessions.